 It’s all fun and games until puppy pees on the rug or the bed.
 Yes, that is the lament of new puppy parents everywhere.
 It was also my issue with Kilo the Pug.
 He does not like to go potty outside if it is cold and he has a small bladder.
 White bath mats, white rugs and white bed linen are all very appealing toilets for some reason (he had been in 4 homes when I took him in as a foster last year aged 2).

 I consulted with Gillian Ridgeway.
-After 6 months of hard work and routine, Kilo is pretty good now, especially if the weather is OK.
-We still have the occasional accident or rebellion if I do not take him out enough, but otherwise he is on a good schedule.
+After 6 months of hard work and routine, Kilo is pretty well potty trained now, especially if the weather is OK.
+We still have the occasional accident or rebellion if I do not take him out enough or if the weather sucks, but otherwise he is on a good schedule.

 Gillian agreed to share her wisdom below in this guest post.